AndhyGomez/BitManipulationDiscussion/README.md

 # BitManipulationDiscussion

-Solution to 5.6 from Cracking The Coding Interview
+Solution to 5.6 from Cracking The Coding Interview as a simulated interview

 [![Code Explanation](https://raw.githubusercontent.com/AndhyGomez/BitManipulationDiscussion/main/images/thumb3.PNG)](https://youtu.be/4bkoHiikLhQ)